eik-lib/core/doc/rest-api.md

 -   `401` if user is not authorized
 -   `409` if module already exist
 -   `415` if file format of the uploaded file is unsupported
--   `502` if package could not be altered by the sink
+-   `502` if package could not be written to the sink

 Example: